 What Is the Gender Pay Gap?

 Put simply, the gender pay gap is the difference in wages or salary between men and women; specifically, it refers to how men earn more money, on average, than women in the workplace.

 In order to understand what the gender pay gap means, and how the numbers come about, it’s important to know that there are two distinct methods used for calculating gender pay gaps: controlled and uncontrolled.

-The uncontrolled or unadjusted gender pay gap is calculated by taking the ratio of median earnings of all women to all men, regardless of industry, skill level, education or any other type of diverse demographic that can affect an individual’s income.
+The uncontrolled (or unadjusted) gender pay gap is calculated by taking the ratio of median earnings of all women to all men, regardless of industry, skill level, education or any other type of diverse demographic that can affect an individual’s income.

-The uncontrolled gender pay gap has made national headlines because as of 2019, women only make $0.79 for every dollar men make.
+The uncontrolled gender pay gap has made national headlines because as of 2022, women only make $0.82 for every dollar men make.
 While that is a startling statistic, it’s important to note that women are also, unfortunately, less likely to hold more senior roles with higher salaries than men.
 There are also differences in opportunities and barriers that limit certain demographics from advancing in their career, which is called the opportunity gap.

-Calculating Uncontrolled Gender Pay Gap
+How to Calculate the Uncontrolled Gender Pay Gap

 - Median earning of women : Median earning of men